Game 2 Box Score

 Yamamoto’s first career home run thwarted a valiant upset bid by the the visiting Pirates, who put the nine-time champion Wildcats on their heels from the very first inning.

-Wildcats senior outfielder Megan Wallo (Sr., Aloha, Ore.) went 3 for 4 with two runs scored.
-Katy Brosig (Jr., Forest Grove, Ore.) went 2 for 3 with a pair of runs batted in.
-Yamamoto (3 for 5), Grace Middelstadt (Soph., Battle Ground, Wash.) and McKenna Spieth (Soph., Vancouver, Wash.) also turned in multi-hit games.
+Wildcats senior outfielder Megan Wallo went 3 for 4 with two runs scored.
+Katy Brosig (Sr., Forest Grove, Ore.) went 2 for 3 with a pair of runs batted in.
+Yamamoto (3 for 5), Grace Middelstadt (Jr., Battle Ground, Wash.) and McKenna Spieth (Jr., Vancouver, Wash.) also turned in multi-hit games.

 Whitworth manufactured a run to break the ice in the top of the first inning.
 Jamie Brunner singled, stole second base, then advanced to third on wild pitch.
 Bailey Kasler’s single drove home Brunner.